There are many choices when it comes to the music, podcast, and even news broadcasting channel that people listen to regularly.

 - Input and Output ports for connections (e.g., studio monitors, headphones)

 Similarities Between Audio Interfaces and Sound Cards

-Seeing as how an audio interface is deemed as an upgraded and external version of a sound card, the two are bound to have similarities, namely:
+Seeing as how audio interfaces are deemed as upgraded and external versions of a sound card, the two are bound to have similarities, namely:

 - Both have DAC & ADC converters